Last updated October 21, 2024.

 While no one would recommend that you start smoking, there’s a lot of evidence that isolated nicotine (NOT smoking tobacco) is one of the best cognitive enhancers around.

-More than 40 studies support the conclusion that nicotine improves memory, attention, accuracy, response time, and fine motor skills — and it does so surprisingly safely
+More than 40 studies support the conclusion that nicotine improves memory, attention, accuracy, response time, and fine motor skills — and it does so surprisingly safely.

 This is no secret among college students and biohackers who already use various nicotine replacement products to improve mental performance.

-Desperate seniors use it to alleviate the symptoms of neurological disorders, including Parkinson’s disease and mild cognitive impairment (MCI).
+Some seniors use it to alleviate the symptoms of neurological disorders, including Parkinson’s disease and mild cognitive impairment (MCI).

 Research confirms that nicotine administered via transdermal patch can improve memory, attention, and mental processing in people with MCI or Alzheimer’s, with no side effects.